DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > The nature of this freedom is symbolized in an image used by the early Buddhists: flowing water.
 Sometimes the flow from the past is so strong that little can be done except to stand fast, but there are also times when the flow is gentle enough to be diverted in almost any direction.
 > So, instead of promoting resigned powerlessness, the early Buddhist notion of karma focused on the liberating potential of what the mind is doing with every moment.
 Who you are — what you come from — is not anywhere near as important as the mind's motives for what it is doing right now.

+> Can you dream of eternity?
+> Can you imagine it?
+> Is imagination (eventually) limitless, if it is, then we should be able to right?

 > Silence is holy.
 It draws people together because only those who are comfortable with each other can sit without speaking.
 This is the great paradox."

 > that unease you feel, that hate you feel to those?, that is your subconsisous screaming to you "i see myself in this! i hate this! so i need to resolve this!"